CamsKleanzConnect/ClientData/README.md

 ## Use the "Releases" ==>>
 ## as the method of transferring files between Clients and Nexcor.

-Delete the "Release" as soon as the transfer is completed.
+Delete the "Release File" as soon as the transfer is completed.